tcanbolat/Nodemailer-with-Gmail-and-OAuth2-Cheat-Sheet/README.md

 ___

-<li>Here, click on the "Exchange authorization code for tokens" and your tokens will be generated below<li>
+<li>Here, click on the "Exchange authorization code for tokens" and your tokens will be generated below</li>
 <li>It might automatically switch to the next tab, if so just click on the earlier tab for Exchange Authorization tokens</li>

 ___